 Perhaps the best thing about hemp is that it is an organic material.
 It propagates rapidly, and every part of the plant is useful.

 The cannabis plant species known as hemp has low tetrahydrocannabinol (THC) content and is not useful for recreational purposes.
 Whereas THC is present in all hemp varieties, industrial hemp contains only small levels.

 Another natural compound found in hemp is cannabidiol; CBD is present in all Cannabis Sativa plants, including hemp and marijuana.
 A wide variety of treatments people use for mental disorders, insomnia, and glaucoma contain THC and CBD.
-THC and CBD have similar molecular structures but have a fundamental difference in their effects on the human body.
+THC and CBD have similar molecular structures but have a fundamental differences in their effects on the human body.

 CBD binds weakly to the body’s CB1 receptors, but THC has no such difficulty.
 It binds strongly and causes a person to experience a feeling of euphoria.
 On the other hand, CBD does not give a person the feeling of being “high.”
 Because of their low binding strength, CBD products have THC to help bind to the cb1 receptors.
 Hemp products used for their THC contents need CBD to help reduce the unwanted psychoactive effects.